minio/warp/README.md

 ## put

-Benchmarking put operations will upload objects of size `-obj.size` until `-duration` time has elapsed.
+Benchmarking put operations will upload objects of size `--obj.size` until `--duration` time has elapsed.

-Objects will be uploaded with `-concurrent` different prefixes, except if `-noprefix` is specified.
+Objects will be uploaded with `--concurrent` different prefixes, except if `--noprefix` is specified.

 ```
 Operation: PUT